wovue/component-template/README.md

 ## Documentation

 This is a fork of [webpack template](http://vuejs-templates.github.io/webpack).
-Make sure to read it!
+Make sure to read it!, [template docs](https://github.com/wovue/component-template#template-documentation) too.

 ## Usage